raphamorim/raphamorim.github.com/_posts/2017-04-19-understanding-react-fiber-incremental-rendering-feature.md

 language: 'en'
 ---

-In March 2013 (4 years ago) the react.js appeared, bringing with it ideas and features important to the current scenario - especially virtualdom use - by abruptly changing the frontend world.
+In March 2013 (4 years ago) the React.js appeared, bringing with it ideas and features important to the current scenario - especially virtualdom use - by abruptly changing the frontend world.

-The idea of creating web components enjoying [virtual-dom's diff algorithm](https://github.com/Matt-Esch/virtual-dom#motivation), [isomorphic applications](https://medium.com/airbnb-engineering/isomorphic-javascript-the-future-of-web-apps-10882b7a2ebc#.4nyzv6jea) using SSR, [rise of react-native](https://facebook.github.io/react-native/), permission for several approaches like: [containers and presenters](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0), [stateless functional components](https://hackernoon.com/react-stateless-functional-components-nine-wins-you-might-have-overlooked-997b0d933dbc)[...] and others killer features ended up winning and shining eyes from various developers.
+The idea of creating components enjoying [virtual-dom's diff algorithm](https://github.com/Matt-Esch/virtual-dom#motivation), [isomorphic applications](https://medium.com/airbnb-engineering/isomorphic-javascript-the-future-of-web-apps-10882b7a2ebc#.4nyzv6jea) using SSR, [rise of react-native](https://facebook.github.io/react-native/), permission for several approaches like: [containers and presenters](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0), [stateless functional components](https://hackernoon.com/react-stateless-functional-components-nine-wins-you-might-have-overlooked-997b0d933dbc)[...] and others killer features ended up winning and shining eyes from various developers.

 Currently we are close to another big change: React Fiber.